Skip to content

 Jersey boys (and girls)

 Jersey parents have been committed to the name Liam for a decade now.
 Last year was the 10th consecutive year that the name ranked No. 1 in the state.
-Emma has moved around on the list more but stuck around the top five since 2012.
+Emma has moved around on the list more but has stuck around the top five since 2012.

 The top 20 boy names in New Jersey were all fairly typical choices, but things start to get unusual at 21 with Thiago, which was chosen 253 times by Jersey parents.
-Yehuda comes in swinging at 59th place thanks to 154 baby boys.
+Yehuda comes in swinging at 59th place, thanks to 154 baby boys.
 Shmuel ranks at 81 with 114 babies.

-Liam and Olivia were the most popular names in the country last year, thanks to 20,818 baby Liams and 13,544 baby Olivias, and Noah and Charlotte were the second most popular with 20,358 Noahs and 13,400 Charlottes.
+Liam and Olivia were the most popular names in the country last year, thanks to 20,818 baby Liams and 13,544 baby Olivias, and Noah and Charlotte were the second most popular, with 20,358 Noahs and 13,400 Charlottes.
 In Pennsylvania, all four of those names were in the top five last year.
 And, in New Jersey, all four of them were in the top five except for Charlotte, which was the sixth most popular girl name in the state.

-So next time a baby in a stroller rolls down on the street say, “Hi, Noah, Charlotte, Liam, or Emma!”
+So next time a baby in a stroller rolls down on the street, say, “Hi, Noah, Charlotte, Liam, or Emma!”
 Your odds are pretty good that their parents will smile.